rafaelss/hercules/README.md

 # Hercules

   Very simple deployment tool.
 It was made to deploy rails applications using github, bundler and thor.
+  This project is in it's early stages of development, so it is not usable yet.

 ## Features (so far)